ericjesse/conni/README.md

 ### Sprint 4: Settings
 - Create a tiny web interface to administrate the settings:
   - Check period
-  - Remote URL to use
+  - Customize the request for the check
   - Addition of custom response processors (provide access to the menu and tray icon)
   - Enable / Disable response processors
   - Location of the local data folder
   - Internet browser to use to edit the settings
+  - Delete all the local files

 ### Sprint 5: Reports
-- Create web reports to display the connection status
+- Display web reports with charts to display the connection status logs (failures and response time).

 ### Sprint 5: Packaging
-- Create packages for executable for Windows, Mac and Linux (deb and rpm)
+- Create packages for executable for Windows, Mac and Linux (deb and rpm).

+### Sprint 6: Multiple checks
+- Run multiple checks on different HTTP services and assign different chains of response processors.
+- Create a new system tray icon to reflect the overall status and the number of checks in failure.
+- Attach a popup menu to that new system tray icon to display the connectivity of each check.

+### Sprint 7: Scripting
+- Ability to create response processors with Groovy scripts.